nicolaus-huang/nicolaus-huang/README.md

 I'm currently pursuing my first Msc in NUS, major in Data Science and Machine Learning, and at the same time I'm an algorighm engineer intern at Alibaba.

-I've a lot of interests in Social Sciences, Psychology, Philosophy and Data Science.
+I have a lot of interests in Social Sciences, Psychology, Philosophy and Data Science.

 You can find more details about me in my [personal blog](https://wudao.blog)